-CHAPTER VA

-CRIMINAL CONSPIRACY

-Definition of criminal conspiracy

-- 120A.
-When two or more persons agree to do or cause to be done - (a) an illegal act; or - (b) an act which is not illegal by illegal means, such an agreement is designated a "criminal conspiracy":

 Provided that no agreement except an agreement to commit an offence shall amount to a criminal conspiracy unless some act besides the agreement is done by one or more parties to the agreement in pursuance thereof.
 Explanation - It is immaterial whether the illegal act is the ultimate object of the agreement, or is merely incidental to that object.

-Punishment of criminal conspiracy
+Punishment of criminal conspiracy 120B.

-120B.
 (1) Whoever is a party to a criminal conspiracy to commit an offence punishable with death, or imprisonment for a term of 2 years or more, shall, where no express provision is made in this Code for the punishment of such a conspiracy, be punished in the same manner as if he had abetted the offence.
 (2) Whoever is a party to a criminal conspiracy other than a criminal conspiracy to commit an offence punishable as aforesaid shall be punished with imprisonment for 10 years and fine.

-CHAPTER VI

-OFFENCES AGAINST STATE

-Waging or attempting to wage war, or abetting waging of war, against His Majesty the Sultan and Yang Di-Pertuan

-121. Whoever wages war against His Majesty the Sultan and Yang Di-Pertuan or attempts to wage such war, or abets the waging of such war, shall be punished with death or imprisonment for life.

-$\cal A$ joins an insurrection against His Majesty the Sultan and Yang Di-Pertuan. $\cal A$ has committed the offence defined in this section.

-Conspiracy to commit offences punishable by section 121
+CHAPTER VI OFFENCES AGAINST STATE Waging or attempting to wage war, or abetting waging of war, against His Majesty the Sultan and Yang Di-Pertuan 121.
+Whoever wages war against His Majesty the Sultan and Yang Di-Pertuan or attempts to wage such war, or abets the waging of such war, shall be punished with death or imprisonment for life.
+Illustration A joins an insurrection against His Majesty the Sultan and Yang Di-Pertuan.
+A has committed the offence defined in this section.
+Conspiracy to commit offences punishable by section 121 121A.

-121A.
 Whoever, within or outside Brunei Darussalam, conspires to commit any of the offences punishable by section 121, or to deprive His Majesty the Sultan and Yang Di-Pertuan of the sovereignty of Brunei Darussalam, or of any part thereof, or conspires to overawe, by means of criminal force or the show of criminal force, the Government, shall be punished with imprisonment for life.
 Explanation - To constitute a conspiracy under this section, it is not necessary that any act or illegal omission shall take place in pursuance thereof.

-Collecting arms etc. with intention of waging war against His Majesty the Sultan and Yang Di-Pertuan

-122. Whoever collects men, arms or ammunition or otherwise prepares to wage war, with the intention of either waging, or being prepared to wage, war against His Majesty the Sultan and Yang Di-Pertuan, shall be punished with imprisonment for a term not exceeding 15 years and fine.

-Concealing with intent to facilitate design to wage war

-123. Whoever by any act, or by any illegal omission, conceals the existence of a design to wage war against His Majesty the Sultan and Yang Di-Pertuan, intending by such concealment to facilitate, or knowing it to be likely that such concealment will facilitate, the waging of such war, shall be punished with imprisonment for a term not exceeding 10 years and fine.
+Collecting arms etc. with intention of waging war against His Majesty the Sultan and Yang Di-Pertuan 122.
+Whoever collects men, arms or ammunition or otherwise prepares to wage war, with the intention of either waging, or being prepared to wage, war against His Majesty the Sultan and Yang Di-Pertuan, shall be punished with imprisonment for a term not exceeding 15 years and fine.
+Concealing with intent to facilitate design to wage war 123.
+Whoever by any act, or by any illegal omission, conceals the existence of a design to wage war against His Majesty the Sultan and Yang Di-Pertuan, intending by such concealment to facilitate, or knowing it to be likely that such concealment will facilitate, the waging of such war, shall be punished with imprisonment for a term not exceeding 10 years and fine.
 124. - 124A.
+(No sections).

+125.-130.
 (No sections).